kardianos/govendor/doc/faq.md

 #### Q: I have copied dependencies into "vendor".
 I want to update from $GOPATH.
 A: Run `govendor update +vendor`

+#### Q: I'm getting missing packages from `appengine` but I don't care about `appengine`.
+How do I ignore these pacakges?
+A: Edit the `vendor/vendor.json` file.
+Update the "ignore" field to include "appengine".
+If you are already ignoring tests, it will look like: `"ignore": "test appengine",`

 #### Q: I have modified a package in $GOPATH and I want to try the changes in vendor without committing them.
 A: Run `govendor update -uncommitted <updated-package-import-path>`